talus

 ta·lus: a sloping mass of rock fragments at the foot of a cliff.

-Pics of SHR talus will give you the idea:
+Photographs of High Sierra talus will help give you the idea:

 Talus is tricky.
 Over time, as one hikes over miles and miles of talus field, one might become a TALUS MASTER.
 One will know in their bones what Steve Roper means by “stable” and “unstable” talus, and the scale of talus will broaden from small to large, to small to gigantic.
 Some is very grippy and some very slippery.
 Some is rounded and fairly friendly and some is knife-blade sharp.

 Yet talus can break a person.
+It broke me, anyway!
 Don’t count on big miles over talus fields.
-Don’t count on big miles on this route at all.
+Don’t count on big miles on the Sierra High Route at all.
 But a talus field will slow a hiker to a crawl, 0.5-1mph, think even slower if there is exposure, wind, or rain, ice and snow.
 It is a knee-breaker.
 An ankle-breaker.
 I got blisters where I’d never had them before.

 And don’t be surprised if talus makes you fall.